GabyDo/selenium-with-java/README.md

 animal
 animal instance of Dog
 animal instance of Cat

-Abtraction: provide templates to be implemented.
+Abstraction: provide templates to be implemented.
 		public interface Product {

 		double getPrice();